andyhasit/pillbug/README.md

 Refer to the [tutorial](./Tutorial.md) and the [reference](./Reference.md).

-## Project Status
+## Change log

 This project is in very early stages and things are subject to change.

+If you're behind one of the 314 downloads from NPM prior to version 1 which wasn't me, congratulations on finding this!

+#### 0.1.0

+The parameters changed from `(app, box, build, el, h, obj, seq, watch)` to `(app, box, bubble, build, el, h, s, seq, watch)`

+Because it turns out passing `obj` directly was a bad idea, you should only ever access it from `this`.

+The two extra parameters are `bubble` (a cool method) and `s` which is an alias for `this`.

+So where you had `obj`, you now write `s.o` (this applies to watches too).

 Contributions welcome.

+#### Change log:

 #### Things To Do: